linked0/boa-space-contracts/script/README.md

 ```

-You should check the result of fulfilling an order with the `check_fulfills.ts` script as you had checked the balances of the offerer and buyer before fulfilling the order.
+You should check the result of fulfilling an order with the `check_fulfill_order.ts` script as you had checked the balances of the offerer and buyer before fulfilling the order.
 ```
-npx hardhat run script/fulfill/check_fulfill.ts --network testnet
+npx hardhat run script/fulfill/check_fulfill_order.ts --network testnet
 ```

 ### Offer WBOA and receive NFT as consideration